MithinRC/Personal-Financial-Dashboard/README.md

 ## How to Use

--Download the excel File
+- Download the excel File
--After downloaded the Excel file, See the Visuals in the page, By using slicer we can visualise the data.
+- After downloaded the Excel file, See the Visuals in the page, By using slicer we can visualise the data.

 ## Screenshots
 ![image alt](https://github.com/MithinRC/Personal-Financial-Dashboard/blob/35aa489b5e25f5c0eceebe73fcad0b6d5a5e4e9e/dashboard.png)